Loading...

 How to consume 2% fat milk, coffee with cream and sugar, raisin bran without glucose spikes

-Add a source of protein, such as a boiled egg or a handful of nuts, to help slow the absorption of carbohydrates and manage blood sugar levels.
+Incorporate a source of protein with your breakfast, such as a boiled egg, Greek yogurt, or a handful of nuts, to help slow down the absorption of carbohydrates.

-Drink water alongside your meal to help with digestion and manage blood sugar levels more effectively.
+Drink water before and during your meal to help manage blood sugar levels more effectively.

 healthspan-mbl